Description of Fertilizer Materials

 Many different chemical and physical forms of nitrogen (N) fertilizers exist.
-Some of the more common fertilizer nitrogen sources are given in Table 1.2-11.
+Some of the more common fertilizer nitrogen sources are given in the table below.
 The nitrogen in most farm-grade fertilizers is readily available.
 Some fertilizers, such as “turf-grade” fertilizers, release nitrogen very slowly.
 Plants can use nitrogen in one of two forms: ammonium nitrogen (NH4+) or nitrate nitrogen (NO3-).

 Ammonium nitrogen (NH4+) carries a positive charge and is adsorbed onto soil particles.
 In this chemical form, leaching of nitrogen does not occur; however, NH4+ is changed to the NO3- form by bacteria.
 This process occurs rapidly (beginning within 2 to 3 days) as the soil temperature climbs above 50°F. Complete conversion from NH4+ to NO3- occurs within about a month of application.

 Nitrate nitrogen (NO3-) carries a negative charge and is not adsorbed onto soil particles; it is free to be leached from the soil.
 Nitrate nitrogen also can be lost to the atmosphere through denitrification when soils become water saturated.
-The nitrogen fertilizers listed in Tables 1.2-11 and 1.2-12 contain nitrogen in either or both of these forms.
+The nitrogen fertilizers listed in Tables "Description of fertilizer materials" and "Nitrogen conversion — approximate pounds of materials required per acre to supply rates of nitrogen recommended per acre" contain nitrogen in either or both of these forms.
 Products called nitrification inhibitors can inhibit the conversion of N from the nonmobile ammonium form to the very mobile nitrate form.
 This can reduce the loss of N. This effect is greatest under the following conditions: N applied long before crop uptake; N applied to very coarse-textured soils, especially when significant rain is expected before crop uptake; and N applied to poorly drained soils, again especially when significant rain is expected before crop uptake.
 Generally, even though the products may work perfectly, there is less benefit for N applied at planting or at sidedressing time.

-A long-term effect of all ammoniumbased nitrogen fertilizers is to lower soil pH.
+A long-term effect of all ammonium-based nitrogen fertilizers is to lower soil pH.
 Anhydrous ammonia, urea, diammonium phosphate, and nitrogen solutions, when first applied, greatly but temporarily increase soil pH in the zone of application.
 Ammonia is released and can “burn” germinating seeds or seedling roots in the area of fertilizer placement.
 In the eventual conversion of NH4+ to NO3-, however, an acid residue is formed.
-The residual acidity from the common N sources is given in Tables 1.2-11.
+The residual acidity from the common N sources is given in Table: "Description of fertilizer materials".

 Acidity is a particular problem under no-till and minimum-till conditions, because the nitrogen is concentrated on the soil surface.
 An “acid roof” can form; the pH in the upper 1 to 2 inches may be 0.5 to 1.0 pH units lower than at deeper depths.
 This greatly decreases the efficiency of triazine herbicides and can negatively impact root growth.
 Therefore, the upper 2 inches of soil should be tested for pH regularly.
 For details on taking this sample, see the discussion on sampling no-till fields earlier in this chapter.